 - First-Degree Domestic Assault: Intent to kill or causing serious injury—charged as a Class A felony (up to life imprisonment) or Class B felony (up to 15 years in prison).

-- Second-Degree Domestic Assault: Causing serious injury with a deadly weapon or through strangulation—a Class C felony punishable by up to 7 years in prison.
+- Second-Degree Domestic Assault: Using a weapon or strangulation to cause harm—charged as a Class C felony, up to 7 years behind bars.

-- Third-Degree Domestic Assault: Any act causing pain or illness—this is a Class E felony, with a sentence of up to 4 years.
+- Third-Degree Domestic Assault: Causing physical pain or illness—a Class E Felony with up to 4 years imprisonment.

-- Fourth-Degree Domestic Assault: Negligent or minor physical harm—usually a Class A misdemeanor that may include up to a year in jail.
+- Fourth-Degree Domestic Assault: Minor injuries or negligent actions—typically a Class A misdemeanor carrying up to 12 months in jail.

 Even a misdemeanor conviction can result in protection orders, loss of your firearm rights, and long-term damage to your record.
 At Combs Waterkotte, our experienced defense attorneys fight to protect your freedom and future every step of the way in the Freeman, MO area.

-- Strategic Defense — Every case is different.
+- Focused Defense Strategy — Every case is different.
 We create a defense plan based on your unique circumstances—whether it’s self-defense, mistaken identity, or false allegations.

 - Plea Bargain Experience — If a plea deal is in your best interest, we push for reduced charges or alternative sentencing through strategic negotiations.